Should investors be concerned about BHIL’s high price-to-sales ratio?

 Sponsored

-Further, it is important to consider BHIL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.63.BHIL’s price to book ratio for the most recent quarter was 1.14, resulting in an 2.44 price to cash per share for the period.
+Further, it is important to consider BHIL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.58.BHIL’s price to book ratio for the most recent quarter was 0.99, resulting in an 2.24 price to cash per share for the period.

 How does Benson Hill Inc. (BHIL) stock rate among analysts?
 Buy, sell, or hold?